-If your tinnitus was caused by someone else’s negligence or action, such as in a car accident, you could claim compensation for tinnitus.
+If your tinnitus was caused by someone else’s negligence, such as in a car accident, you could claim tinnitus compensation.

 If you need to claim compensation for tinnitus, it is likely that you will already be aware of what the condition is.
 However, for the purpose of this article, it is helpful to outline what tinnitus actually is.
-Broadly speaking, tinnitus is defined as being aware of a sound in the ear which is heard internally, i.e. a sound that no one else can hear.
-Tinnitus can present as a variety of different sounds.
-Commonly, these are described as the following;
+Broadly speaking, tinnitus is defined as being aware of a sound in the ear that is heard internally, i.e. a sound that no one else can hear.
+Tinnitus can present as a variety of different sounds, including ringing, white noise or buzzing.

 How much you can claim for your tinnitus will be calculated by looking at the severity of your tinnitus and/ or noise-induced hearing loss, as well as how it has impacted you financially.
 If you work with a personal injury solicitor, they will use a personal injury claims calculator to estimate what you should be entitled to for the tinnitus itself.
-As each case will vary, we have included this tinnitus personal injury claims calculator so that you can see what people could be awarded at different levels of severity.
-Please remember that whilst these are the latest figures available, how much you can claim is dependent on your unique case.
+As each case will vary, we have included this tinnitus personal injury claims table so that you can see what people could be awarded at different levels of severity.
+Please remember that whilst these are the latest figures available from the Judicial College Guidelines, how much you can claim is dependent on your unique case.

 |Reason for claim||Upper and lower limit||Comments and notes|

 |Deafness/Tinnitus||£102,890 to £132,040||Cases where the claimant experiences total deafness and associated loss of speech.|